salvadornm/cerisse/docs/theory/equations/numerical-methods.md

 d e = T d s - \frac{p}{\rho^2} d \rho
 $$

-it can be shown (see original paper) that if mass is conserved and internal energy follows the above expression then entropy is conserved
+it can be shown (see original paper) that if mass is conserved and internal energy follows the above expression and then  entropy is conserved

 $$
 \frac{\partial \rho s }{\partial t} + \frac{\partial \rho u\_j s }{\partial x\_j} = 0